 This paper represents the first attempt to combine the hypercircle method with the VEM.
 In particular, we want to dovetail the geometric flexibility of the VEM with the robustness properties of the hypercircle method and the flux reconstruction.
 We analyze the hypercircle method for the~$\h$-, $\p$-, and~$\h\p$-versions of the VEM.

 The structure and contents of the paper are as follows.
 In Section~\ref{section:VEM}, we introduce the VEM for the primal and mixed formulations of a two dimensional diffusion problem.
 Despite the construction of the two methods is well understood~\cite{VEMvolley, Brezzi-Falk-Marini, BBMR_generalsecondorder}, there are two issues that we want to address, which have not been covered in the literature so far.
-We show that \begin{itemize} \item the mixed formulation of the VEM satisfies an inf-sup condition, with inf-sup constant independent of the degree of accuracy of the method; \item we construct a stabilization of the mixed VEM, with stability bounds that are explicit in terms of such degree of accuracy. \end{itemize} In Section~\ref{section:apos}, we introduce an equilibrated error estimator, and we prove its reliability and efficiency.
-Such error estimator consists of two terms.
+We show that \begin{itemize} \item the mixed formulation of the VEM satisfies a discrete inf-sup condition with inf-sup constant independent of the degree of accuracy of the method; \item we construct a stabilization of the mixed VEM with stability bounds that are explicit in terms of such degree of accuracy. \end{itemize} In Section~\ref{section:apos}, we introduce an equilibrated error estimator and prove its reliability and efficiency.
+Such an error estimator consists of two terms.
 One is similar to the FEM equilibrated error estimator; the other involves two stabilization terms, typical of the VEM framework.
+Due to the several variational crimes of the VEM, we observe a loss of the $\p$-robustness due to the presence of the stabilization terms, as well as the loss of the ``constant free'' nature of the reliability bound.
 Numerical experiments are presented in Section~\ref{section:nr}.
 Amongst them, we show that the proposed error estimator is $\p$-robust, differently from the residual error estimator of~\cite{hpVEMapos}.
-Moreover, we display the performance of the $\h$- and of the $\h\p$-hypercircle method, based on the Melenk-Wohlmuth's $\h\p$-refining strategy presented in~\cite{MelenkWohlmuth_hpFEMaposteriori}.
+Moreover, we display the performance of the $\h$- and the $\h\p$-hypercircle method based on the Melenk-Wohlmuth's $\h\p$-refining strategy presented in~\cite{MelenkWohlmuth_hpFEMaposteriori}.